tensorflow/runtime/documents/tutorial.md

 $ bazel-bin/tools/tfrt_translate --mlir-to-bef hello.mlir > hello.bef
 ```

-You can dump the encoded BEF file:
+You can dump the encoded BEF file, and see that it contains the `hello world`
+string attribute:

 ```shell
 $ hexdump -C hello.bef